krilor/micrio/README.md

 We now need to start putting objects Somewhere Else™️, and I'm calling that the pile.
 We create two directories for our files:

-* `pile` - temporary location for files-being-written
+* `/pile` - temporary location for files-being-written
-* `shelf` - where we put the files for display
+* `/shelf` - where we put the files for display

 Now we modify the process to write files with unique names to the pile, e.g. using [UUID](https://everyuuid.com/) so it becomes `pile/waffle-<uuid>`.
 Kari